 Graduates from computer science schools in Connecticut go on to succeed in a variety of technology-related jobs, such as software and hardware engineering, systems analysis, web development, programming, security analysis, network administration, and information research.

-With an ever-evolving advanced digital landscape, there is a constant need for updated systems and newer technologies.
-The impact of automated systems and disruptive technologies means more jobs in the computer science field; the Bureau of Labor Statistics (BLS) projects that job opportunities for software developers will grow 24% nationally by 2026, which is much faster than the national average.
+The ever-evolving advanced digital landscape demands a commitment to updated systems and newer technologies.
+The impact of automated systems and disruptive technologies means more jobs in the computer science field.
+The BLS projects that job opportunities for software developers will grow by 24% nationwide between 2016 and 2026 -- much faster than the average occupational growth.

 Median Salary for Computer Science Careers by Degree